cisagov/ncats-webui/README.md

 Don't forget that this container is temporary.
 You will need to rebuild your image with the new packages included when you're satisfied with your changes.
-Note, you do not have to rebuild for changes to code, only changes to package systems.
+Note, you do not have to rebuild for code changes, only changes to package systems.

 ### Rebuild the development server ###